 1. Choosing the vegetables

 Keep in mind that you can roast almost any vegetables.
-Root veggies like potatoes, winter squash, and carrots are old dependables when it comes to classic roasting.
-However, we find that all sorts of veggies, like asparagus and mushrooms, are well-suited to roasting.
+Root veggies like potatoes, parsnips, and carrots are old dependables when it comes to classic roasting.
+However, we find that all sorts of veggies, such as asparagus and mushrooms, are well-suited to roasting too.

-If you’re not sure if a particular vegetable can be roasted, our recommendation is to give them a try.
+If you’re not sure if a particular vegetable can be roasted, our recommendation is to give it a try.
 It might not end up being your favorite way to eat that vegetable, but it’s worth the experiment to find out.
-I’ve never regretted roasting a vegetable!
+We’ve never regretted roasting a vegetable!

 3. Cooking Time

-Different vegetables take various amounts of time to cook.
+Different vegetables take different amounts of time to cook.
 Softer veggies like zucchini cook more quickly, while harder ones like potatoes require a longer baking time.

 General Vegetable Roasting Times:

-You should keep one single layer of vegetables with no overlapping.
+You should have one single layer of vegetables with no overlapping.
 If vegetables are piled on top of each other on the sheet pan, they will end up steaming instead of roasting.

 Seasoning for Roasted Vegetables

 The classic seasoning blend for roasted vegetables is quite simple with some salt and olive oil.
-We found out that freshly cracked pepper and thyme make a world a difference compared to the traditional mixture.
+Through experimenting, we found out that freshly cracked pepper and thyme make a world a difference to the flavor profile when compared to the traditional mixture.

-Protip: be generous, but not excessive.
-Add enough seasoning and toss well so that each piece of vegetable gets a light coating but is not overwhelmed to the point of losing their natural sweetness.
+Pro tip: be generous, but not excessive.
+Add enough seasoning and toss well so that each vegetable chunk gets a light coating but is not smothered to the point of losing their natural sweetness.

 1. Balsamic Vinegar

 Balsamic is an Italian concentrated seasoning with a special sharp taste.
-After roasting vegetables, try to toss them with a little balsamic vinegar.
-This tangy vinegar is a great way to enhance the natural sweetness of any fresh vegetables.
+After roasting vegetables, try tossing them with a little balsamic vinegar.
+This tangy vinegar is a great way to enhance the natural sweetness of any vegetables.

 We often use dried rosemary to infuse roasted vegetables with a delicate aroma.
 Fresh herbs tend to lose their vibrancy when baked at high temperatures, so we suggest using them after cooking.

-With a sprinkle of rosemary, you will get all the goodness —sweetness, earthy, and savory flavor— in each bite.
+With a sprinkle of rosemary, you will get all the goodness —sweet, earthy, and savory flavor— in each bite.

 Sauce for Roasted Vegetables

 What can make your roasted vegetables even better?
-A sauce to dress on or dip your veggies in.
+A sauce to dress them or dip your veggies in.

 1. Yogurt Sauce

 This easy yogurt sauce is made with Greek yogurt, olive oil, garlic, and fresh mint.
-Adding a creamy note while brightening all the other ingredients with fresh herb, this yogurt sauce is a game-changer for any baked dishes.
+It adds a creamy note and lifts all the other ingredients with fresh herbs, making this yogurt sauce a game-changer for any baked dishes.